ibm-cloud-docs/power-iaas/vpn-connections.md

 With VPN access, you can:

 - Ensure private and low-cost connectivity to IBM Cloud services.
-- Access your Virtual Servers through the primary private IP address by using Secure Shell (SSH) and your other on-premises applications that are running on your on-premises host.
+- Access your Virtual Servers through the private IP address by using Secure Shell (SSH) and your other on-premises applications that are running on your on-premises host.

 The Power Systems Virtual Server infrastructure consists of subnets and virtual server instances (VSIs).
 You can use VPN as a service with your existing VSIs and private networks.
 To create a VSI on a private network, see [Creating a Power Systems Virtual Server](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server) and [Configuring and adding a private network subnet](/docs/power-iaas?topic=power-iaas-configuring-subnet).
-Each of your IBM Cloud accounts can be provided with VPN access and it can be limited to the subnets that need VPN access.
-Ensure that the VPN access is enabled and a VPN password is specified before you attempt to log in to VPN services.
 You can use VPN to securely connect your Power Virtual Server Service Instance to an on-premises network through a VPN tunnel.
 For more information, see [Connecting to your on-premises network](/docs/vpc?topic=vpc-vpn-onprem-example&interface=ui).

 A maximum of four VPN connections are supported for one user account.
 A maximum of four policies (IKE and IPsec) for a VPN connection is supported.
 {: important}